If you're looking for more information, contact the SSSC.

 - Some departments/supervisors may impose specific deadlines for each section of your thesis – find out what these will be as early as possible.

-- Your thesis is typically due on the last day of April exams (but… start earlier than that).
+- Your thesis is typically due some time within the month of April (but… start earlier than that).

 Tips and general guidelines:

 - Stay in touch with your supervisor (and anyone else you’re working with, such as a graduate student or a postdoctoral fellow) as much as possible!